lornevgreen/PNG_Console/README.md

 ### Overview of implementation.

-    The current implementation is a console app built in VS-Code, to be upgraded to a multi-platform application. it serves as a proof of concept for storing CloudCoins in the meta tags of PNG files.
+    The current implementation is a console app built-in VS-Code, to be upgraded to a multi-platform application.
+It serves as a proof of concept for storing CloudCoins in the meta tags of PNG file

 #### Add new png